 After growing up in Toronto, Professor Rajagopal did his undergraduate work at Queen’s University in Kingston, Canada.
 He obtained his doctorate at Princeton University in 1993 and spent three years at Harvard as a Junior Fellow.
 He then spent one year at Caltech before coming to MIT in 1997.
-He became the Associate Head of the Department of Physics in 2009, served as the Chair of the MIT faculty from 2015 to 2017 and as MIT’s Dean for Digital Learning from 2017 to 2021, and is currently MIT’s Acting Vice President for Open Learning.
+He became the Associate Head of the Department of Physics in 2009, served as the Chair of the MIT faculty from 2015 to 2017 and as MIT’s Dean for Digital Learning from 2017 to 2021.

 Symposium explores how novel ideas and experiments are advancing many areas of theoretical physics in newly interconnected ways.